cansik/deep-vision-processing/README.md

 - faces.png by [shvetsa](https://www.pexels.com/@shvetsa) from Pexels
 - hand.jpg by Thought Catalog on Unsplash
 - sport.jpg by John Torcasio on Unsplash
+- sticker.jpg by 🇨🇭 Claudio Schwarz | @purzlbaum on Unsplash